-Based on review and analysis of the findings from the multiple discussions, and other feedback from project stakeholders and participants, McKing was able to offer recommendations for CDC to continue the work on ME/CFS in three key areas: website revisions/updates; continued stakeholder engagement; and educational materials development.
+Based on review and analysis of the findings from multiple roundtable discussions and additional feedback from project stakeholders and participants, McKing offered recommendations for CDC to continue work on ME/CFS in three key areas: website revisions/updates; continued stakeholder engagement; and educational materials development.
+Based on these recommendations CDC again contracted with McKing to continue the ME/CFS educational materials project, focusing on stakeholder engagement and taking the recommendations and feedback from the first phase to develop materials for both patients with ME/CFS and medical providers.

 - National Center for Emerging and Zoonotic Infectious Diseases (NCEZID)